-With a full head of long, wavy strands, you may only need a deep side part and some white thread to create the most effortless, sexy bridal hairstyle of loosely bubbled up pigtails.
+With a full head of long, curly strands, you may only need a deep side part and some white thread to create the most effortless, sexy bridal hairstyle of loosely bubbled up pigtails.
 This style plus bare feet in a white gown is a vibe we can get behind.

 Bun of Curls

 With a mane full of curls, your updo options are looking pretty promising.
-Curls give so much life to the hair as is, that your bridal style can be achieved in record time without compromising a beautiful finish.
+Curls give so much life to the hair as is, so your bridal style can be achieved in record time without compromising a beautiful finish.
 All those pins and twists will get lost in the mix of beautiful texture.